atomjump/atomjumpcom-content-only/messaging-user-guide.md

 Note: After a message has been posted you have 20 minutes (for a default installation of AtomJump, and that includes AtomJump.com) to delete the message before other robot feeds have a chance to copy the message.

+## To Stop Flickering Images on Android

+On an Android phone, if you are connecting to a non-secure ‘http’ Messaging server, and your phone browser’s setting’s ‘Lite Mode’ is switched on, you will likely find images seem to flicker every 5 seconds or so.
+We would recommend switching ‘Lite Mode’ off to stop the flickering in your phone’s Chrome Browser Settings page.

+Alternatively, if an ‘https’ domain is associated with the server, the problem should disappear.

 ** This feature is on by default at AtomJump.com, but it may not be if your provider has not included these plugins.